bhickey777/fl_complete_guide/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is the first project in learning the basics of flutter.

 A few resources to get you started if this is your first Flutter project: